• [email protected]

 walking through the glacier way up to Mera peak.

-5based on 2 reviews
+5based on 55 reviews

-Price per personUS$2550
+Price per personUS$2549US$3149

-$2749 x 1 pax
+US$2549 x 1 pax

-Total
+Total Price

 Customize Trip

-Mera Peak is one of the most famous climbing peaks in the Makalu Barun national park region which is located to the east of the world-renowned Sagarmatha National Park, the home of the highest mountain on earth, Mount Everest.
-Mera peak is one of the highest trekking peaks in Nepal.
+Mera Peak is one of the most famous climbing peaks in the Makalu Barun National Park region which is located to the east of the world-renowned Sagarmatha National Park, the home of the highest mountain on earth, Mount Everest.
+Mera Peak is one of the highest trekking peaks in Nepal.
 The peak is ideal for trekkers with some experience in high-altitude trekking but has yet to try actual mountain climbing with full climbing gear.

-The summit of the Mera peak provides an unforgettable panoramic view of the highest mountain peaks such as Mount Everest 1st highest, Mount Kanchenjunga 3rd highest, Mount Lhotse 4th highest, and Mount Makalu 5th highest along with other surrounding peaks and glaciers in the region.
+The summit of the Mera Peak provides an unforgettable panoramic view of the highest mountain peaks such as Mount Everest 1st highest, Mount Kanchenjunga 3rd highest, Mount Lhotse 4th highest, and Mount Makalu 5th highest along with other surrounding peaks and glaciers in the region.

-How to get to the trailhead of Mera peak?
+How to get to the trailhead of Mera Peak?

-• The first and also time-saving way to get to the trailhead of Mera peak is to take a flight from Kathmandu to Lukla airport which only takes about 30 minutes to reach.
+• The first and also time-saving way to get to the trailhead of Mera Peak is to take a flight from Kathmandu to Lukla airport which only takes about 30 minutes to reach.

 Mera peak climbing in the Spring season.

 Normally, the sky mostly remains clear until the afternoon which provides a better weather window for summiting mountains and viewing the scenery.
-Moreover, this season has only very little chance of snowing thus, providing compact ice for crampons. it is also a good time of year for rhododendron blossom which definitely adds up to the sight.
+Moreover, this season has only very little chance of snowing thus, providing compact ice for crampons. it is also a good time of year for rhododendron blossom which adds up to the sight.

 Climbing Mera peak in the Autumn season